junweiluo/ImageCompression/README.md

 # ImageCompression

-Using PCA, K-means Clustering and maybe another algorithm in Jupyter
+Using PCA, K-means Clustering and maybe another algorithm in Jupyter.
+Original picture is in Resources folder.
+Compressed one is in each python scripts folder.

+Why doing this?
 Image compression is not only for image compression, but also a method helping us find the major components in a data set.

 It can be features selected from current features, or a different, transformed set of features (but less).
 It will not only simplify the situation (to fewer features) but also reduce memory/CPU loads and speed up training process.